Eggplant

 Soil, Sun, Water, and Spacing

-Keep the soil consistently moist but not waterlogged.
-Mulching helps retain soil moisture and regulate temperature.
+Keep soil consistently moist but not waterlogged.
+Mulch helps reduce moisture swings, suppress weeds, and keeps roots cooler

 Fertilization, Care, and Problems